Asian Studies BA Japan Studies

 Program Purpose

-Asian Studies-Japan Studies is an interdisciplinary major in which students develop language competence and an understanding of the literature, humanities, history, politics, economics, geography, and social conditions in East Asia generally with a more in-depth knowledge of Japan.
+Asian Studies-Japan Studies is an interdisciplinary major in which students develop language competence and an understanding of the humanities, history, politics, economics, geography, and social conditions in East Asia generally with a more in-depth knowledge of Japan.
 The major is designed to serve students interested in working in the private sector, government, or non-profit organizations, as well as preparing for graduate studies primarily in professional programs.
 It also aims to have students develop critical thinking, perceptive reading, and competent writing skills that will enhance students' career options and prepare them to be lifelong students.
 This statement of purpose aligns with Brigham Young University's Mission Statement by enabling students to think clearly and communicate effectively, while learning more about another region of the world.

 Curricular Structure